Angleito/angel-s_nixflake/README.md

 **Note**: All API keys are optional.
 The mcp-omnisearch server will work with whichever services you have API keys for.

+**API Key Setup**: Replace the placeholder values in your `.env` file with actual API keys to enable the respective services.
+The configuration will automatically use these keys when you rebuild.

 ### Configuration Files

 Claude Code configuration is automatically created: